cgalpin92/project2-potterquiz/README.md

 ## User Experience Stories

- - As a user I want to test my knowledge on the three main characters of Harry Potter.
+ - As a user/player I want to test my knowledge on the three main characters of Harry Potter.
- - As a user I want to understand how to play the game.
+ - As a user/player I want to understand how to play the game.
- - As a users I want to try and beat my score each time.
+ - As a user/player I want to try and beat my score each time.

 ## Design